Mutation

 The mutation type defines how GraphQL operations change data.
 It is analogous to performing HTTP verbs such as POST, PATCH, and DELETE.
 The various mutation types supported in the GraphQL API are all sent using POST.
 The other HTTP verbs are not used.

-All 4me mutations accept a single input argument, an input type, which contains the values that are used by the mutation.
+All Xurrent mutations accept a single input argument, an input type, which contains the values that are used by the mutation.
 Using a single input argument makes it easy to post whole JSON objects to the mutation using one GraphQL variable instead of making a separate variable for each argument.
 Using variables is recommended over including dynamic values directly in queries.
 Besides preventing security issues arising from including user supplied values in queries, using these variables also facilitates logging without including personal/sensitive data in log files.

 A sample usage of a mutation to create a Request: